 2.57.
 "Module",

 is a part of an ECRS that is separate from the ISOFIX attachments base and is in direct contact with the child.
-A module can may be used whether or not as a stand-alone to restrain a child in a car.
+A module can may be used whether or not as a stand-alone to restrain a child in a car if approved according to annex 22.
 A base is allowed to accept more than one module (Module A, Module B, etc.).

 Subsequently, Annex 2, chapter 2 needs approval mark examples for a Universal belted base and a Specific Vehicle belted base, as those product do not fall under the current approval possibilities presented (they are not ‘i-Size Universal ISOFIX’, nor ‘Vehicle Specific ISOFIX’)